shubhdac/ai-case-study/README.md

 By monitoring these metrics, Intuit can assess its performance, identify areas for improvement, and make data-driven decisions to drive growth, innovation, and customer satisfaction across its business lines and initiatives.

 ### How is your company performing relative to competitors in the same field?

-Intuit appears to be performing well compared to its competitors in a few key areas like revenue growth (Q4 2023) sits at 11.34% year-over-year) and profitability(net margin of 10.43%).
+Intuit appears to be performing well compared to its competitors in key areas like revenue growth (Q4 2023) sits at 11.34% year-over-year) and profitability(net margin of 10.43%).
 Both these key areas are way higher than their competitors in the recent path.
 Intuit continues to have strong brand recognition, market leadership, and customer focus.

 ### _Recommendations_